wpieters/wpieters.github.io/content/posts/gellmann-amnesia/index.md

 Not because AI is coming for my job.

-But because when I die, there will be no one left who is smarter than the AI.
+But because when my generation dies, there will be no one left who is smarter than the AI.

 ---
 *This post was originally published on [LinkedIn](https://www.linkedin.com/posts/wynand-pieters_the-gell-mann-amnesia-effect-it-describes-activity-7349330245272989696-6km_)*